Andyll96/Python-For-Maya/README.md

 "# Python For Maya"

+Maya's Programming Languages and Libraries
+    -Three API libraries
+    -cmds
+        - consists of commands to string together to make larger applications
+        - Originally designed for MEL.
+Not very Pythonic.
+Can be overy verbose.
+Objects are handled by name.
+Good performance.
+Higher Level Access
+    - OpenMaya
+        - allows deep access to Mayas internal architecture
+        - more difficult
+        - Two Versions.
+Originally designed for C++.
+Not very Pythonic.
+Can be very verbose.
+More complex to use.
+High Performance.
+Low Level Access.
+Direct handles to Objects
+        - Version 2 is built for Python
+        - Version 2 isn't complete yet (dated 2017)
+    - PyMEL
+        - Designed by Luma Pictures
+        - Designed for Python
+        - Wraps both cmds and Open Maya
+        - Very clean and Pythonic
+        - Very succint
+        - Can be slower in some cases
+        - Can be less stable in cases
+        - Direct handles to objects
+        - Much more pleasant to use
+    - 4 programming languages
+        - MEL (Scripting)
+            Maya specific.
+Interactive.
+Commands are shown by Maya.
+Can only be used for scripts
+        - C++ (Compiled)
+        - C# (Compiled)
+            both can be used outside Maya.
+Needs to be compiled.
+Can't be used interactively.
+Can only be used for plugins.
+Much beter performance
+        - Python
+            Can use both APIs.
+Can write plugins and scripts.
+Can be used outside Maya.
+Huge Community.
+Slower than C++/C#.
+Easy to learn

 For creating UI's for Maya you have 2 options
     - using the Maya cmd library
     - using Qt